 Late and incomplete applications will be rejected.

-Note: If a university's allocation for CGS-MSFSS has been reached by the June 10 deadline, there may not be an opportunity for further applications to be accepted at the October 10 deadline from that university.
+Note: If an institution's allocation for CGS-MSFSS has been reached by the June 10 deadline, there may not be an opportunity for further applications to be accepted at the October 10 deadline from that institution.
+If, however, a granting agency’s total CGS-MSFSS allocation has not been reached by the October 10 deadline, an additional opportunity for further applications may be added in February, as appropriate.

-Each university is given an allocation of CGS-MSFSS to administer.
-It is up to each university to decide how to distribute this allocation.
-The Faculty (School) of Graduate Studies at each Canadian university is responsible for coordinating the university review of CGS-MSFSS applications.
-Based on the allocation received, the university will submit a select number of eligible applications to the appropriate granting agency.
+Each institution is given an allocation of CGS-MSFSS to administer.
+It is up to each institution to decide how to distribute this allocation.
+The Faculty of Graduate Studies (or its equivalent) at each Canadian institution is responsible for coordinating the institution review of CGS-MSFSS applications.
+Based on the allocation received, the institution will submit a select number of eligible applications to the appropriate granting agency.

-The selection process and review procedures adopted by the university must maintain a focus on excellence.
+The selection process and review procedures adopted by the institution must maintain a focus on excellence.
 Applications must be evaluated using the criteria listed below.

 Linkage between the current program of research goals, the proposed research/study activities at the host institution and the candidate’s future research/career goals, including consideration of:

-It is the responsibility of the university to notify candidates of the internal results of their competition.
+It is the responsibility of the institution to notify candidates of the internal results of their competition.

-The granting agencies will review the applications received from universities for eligibility and completeness, and a CGS-MSFSS will be awarded to the eligible applicants through the universities.
+The granting agencies will review the applications received from institutions for eligibility and completeness, and a CGS-MSFSS will be awarded to the eligible applicants through the institutions.

 The granting agencies will notify students of the results within two months following receipt of applications.
 The CGS-MSFSS will be paid directly to the institutions who will administer the supplements for the students on behalf of the granting agencies.